harness/developer-hub/docs/platform/settings/default-settings.md

 ### Pre Flight check

-Pre Flight check includes a series of check on the Pipeline such as verifying accessibility of connectors, services, secrets and others.
+Pre Flight check includes a series of check on the Pipeline YAML such as verifying accessibility of connectors, services, secrets and others.

 **Skip Pre Flight** is not checked by default in the Pipeline Run Form that means that the Pre Flight checks do not run by default.